octodns/octodns/README.md

 #### Notes

-* ALIAS support varies a lot fromm provider to provider care should be taken to verify that your needs are met in detail.
+* ALIAS support varies a lot from provider to provider care should be taken to verify that your needs are met in detail.
    * Dyn's UI doesn't allow editing or view of TTL, but the API accepts and stores the value provided, this value does not appear to be used when served
    * Dnsimple's uses the configured TTL when serving things through the ALIAS, there's also a secondary TXT record created alongside the ALIAS that octoDNS ignores